Raising kids is one of the toughest and most fulfilling jobs in the world — and the one for which you might feel the least prepared.

 Be Flexible and Willing to Adjust Your Parenting Style

-If you frequently feel "let down" by your child's behavior, perhaps you have unrealistic expectations.
+If you often feel "let down" by your child's behavior, perhaps you have unrealistic expectations.
 Parents who think in "shoulds" (for example, "My kid should be potty-trained by now") might find it helpful to read up on the matter or to talk to other parents or child development specialists.

 As your child changes, you'll gradually have to change your parenting style.
 Chances are, what works with your child now won't work as well in a year or two.